Watercolor: a toolbox holding a code script and an AI agent, beside pages of a children's picture book being batch-generated

 Day 8: Autonomous AI, Automation Without Writing Code

 This is Day 8 of Week 2 in the “AI Path L1→L2 Upgrade Guide.”
 You should have completed Day 7 first.
-Day 7 you added error handling to your script.
+On Day 7, you added error handling to your script.
 It now runs reliably in real network conditions.
 But there’s a more fundamental limitation: you still have to write code.
 Writing code to call APIs is one kind of automation.
 There’s a lighter one: describe the task, and let AI write the code, run it, and fix the bugs itself.
 That’s autonomous execution AI. ...

 2026-06-28 · 6 min · Alex Wang